astrokd/learning-journal/class03.md

 length is a property of a the array data structure

 ## Loops
+the `break;` command can exit you from a loop without having to reach the end condition.

 ### For loop
 declare starting condition, end condition, increment